 - Side effects.
 Chondroitin seems to be safe for most people.
 Side effects are rare.
 Some people have reported headaches, mood changes, rash, hives, diarrhea, and other symptoms.
 If you have any side effects, stop taking the supplement and see a doctor.

 - Risks.
-People who have shellfish allergies, asthma, or prostate cancer should not take chondroitin supplements without talking to a doctor first.
+People who have asthma, or prostate cancer should not take chondroitin supplements without talking to a doctor first.
+There have been some instances of hyperssensitivity in people with shellfish allergies.
 Since chondroitin might work as a blood thinner, there is a theoretical risk of bleeding, especially in people with bleeding disorders.
 Some initial reports that chondroitin may affect blood sugar levels in people with diabetes have not been shown to be true in larger, more recent research studies.
 Also, because chondroitin is derived from animal sources, there is some concerns about contamination.
 Make sure that the product being used comes from reputable companies and manufacturers.

 - Interactions.
 If you take any medications regularly, talk to your doctor before you start using chondroitin supplements.
 They could interact with drugs like blood thinners and NSAID painkillers or supplements like ginkgo biloba, garlic, and saw palmetto.